storesafe/cordova-sqlite-storage/README.md

 });
 ```

 **SECOND BUG:** When a database connection is closed, any queued transactions are left hanging.
-All pending transactions should be errored when a database connection is closed.
+TODO: All pending transactions should be errored whenever a database connection is closed.

 **NOTE:** As described above, if multiple database access handle objects are opened for the same database and one database handle access object is closed, the database is no longer available for the other database handle objects.
 Possible workarounds:
 - It is still possible to open one or more new database handle objects on a database that has been closed.